 Some of the writers who have influenced me are Marilynne Robinson, Marguerite Duras, Anne Carson, Graham Greene, Simone Weil, Arundhati Roy and Franz Kafka.

 I love to step into the unknown and discover, whether that be in writing or being on stage.
 I regularly perform solo improvisation, fusing language, imagination, movement and the moment.
-I have presented and performed LATE!
-NIGHT SOLOS alongside Seke Chimutengwende since 2011.
+I presented and performed LATE!
+NIGHT SOLOS alongside Seke Chimutengwende from 2011 - 2018.
 With composer Reynaldo Young I developed the LEWISHAM IMPROV STATION, a sound-based project harnessing improvisation to create aural worlds combining poetry, song and story.
+In 2019, I went down into the Large Hadron Collider at CERN, and in a collaboration with physicist Jaime Norman and composer Reynaldo Young created COLLIDER, a show about the universe in the moments just after the Big Bang, before matter set.

-I am a visiting lecturer on the Royal Holloway Creative Writing MA and Lecturer in Improvisation at London Contemporary Dance School.
-I live at the top of a vicarage in East London.
+I have been a visiting lecturer on the Royal Holloway Creative Writing MA and Lecturer in Improvisation at London Contemporary Dance School.
+I now live beside a loch on the West Coast of Scotland.